 Coworking space has seen a boom in popularity in recent years.
 And as the way we work changes following the pandemic, I’d expect we will see more people with flexible working, fewer people based in a single office space and employers even offering budget for their employees to choose coworking spaces.
 So no longer is it just the self employed I would expect to see in such spaces.

 But some of us (I’m pointing at myself, if I’m honest) don’t work well from home.
 My own micro business has offices in the sleepy Saddleworth village of Greenfield.
 That’s mostly because I cannot be trusted to work from home without downing tools to wash the pots, tidy toys or do something else that may be useful but won’t pay the bills.

-When I first went freelance, I tested a couple of co-working options but also did tonnes and tonnes of research into co-working spaces in Manchester and the surrounding areas.
-I’ve done some more research contacted some providers and in this guide, I’ll cover 18 of the best co-working spaces in Manchester along with information about costs, flexibility of the terms, transport and facilities.
+When I first went freelance, I tested a couple of coworking spaces and hot desk facilities but also did tonnes and tonnes of research into coworking spaces in Manchester and the surrounding areas.
+I’ve done some more research contacted some providers and in this guide, I’ll cover 18 of the best coworking spaces in and around Manchester along with information about costs, flexibility of the terms, transport and facilities.